UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-node-implementation.md

 The Qiskit application can then read these values from the file.

 ## Example of a PythonScriptArtifact
+So far we have implemented all methods as bash scripts.
+But Python scripts are supported as well.
-This script installs `deployment artifacts` and requirements of the `node type` QHAna-PluginRunner version latest-w2.
+The following example script installs `deployment artifacts` and requirements of the `Node Type` QHAna-PluginRunner version latest-w2.

 ```python
 # !/usr/bin/env python